-Don't miss the thirty-one short films in this year's program, each of which tells a big story.
-Narrative shorts compete for the SFJFF Film Movement Award and documentary shorts compete for the juried Best Short Documentary Award, the winner of which is eligible for the Academy Award in Documentary (Short Subject).
+Don't miss the full limneup of stellar short films in this year's program, each of which tells a big story.
+All narrative shorts compete for the SFJFF Film Movement Award and all documentary shorts compete for the juried Best Short Documentary Award, the winner of which is eligible for the Academy Award in Documentary (Short Subject).
 All shorts are also eligible for the inaugural 2019 Youth Jury Prize.